 - Plan where snow will be stored so you won’t be producing black ice as the snow melts and re-freezes, which is a liability

 - Inspect your property regularly, anticipate slippery surfaces and report to your snow management company of an issue

-- Signage: Place warning cones in your parking lots and sidewalks where black ice is likely to form, such as in shady place, under trees, etc. And also place wet floor signs at the entrance of your building to remind employees and clients of imminent danger of slip and fall
+- Signage: Place warning cones in your parking lots and sidewalks where black ice is likely to form, such as in shady places, under trees, etc. And also, place wet floor signs at the entrance of your building to remind employees and clients of the imminent danger of slip and fall.

 If you have any questions, always feel free to give us a call at 914.371.5245.

 We care about your safety!